Per Diem Rates 2022: How is Per Diem Taxed?

 “Per Diems” are fixed amounts that are given or reimbursed to employees for business-related travel expenses.
 These rates may cover meals and incidentals, lodging, or both.

-Per diem rates
+Per diem coverage breakdown

 Is per diem taxable?